-- 2.3.2 This PI aims at capturing the application by ANSPs of automated safety data recording systems used for detecting, recording and post-operation analysis and reporting of SMIs and RIs. - 2.3.3 Nine (9) States have reported that their ANSPs were using some type of automated safety occurrences recording systems in 2017.
+- 2.3.2 This PI aims at capturing the application by ANSPs of automated safety data recording systems used for detecting, recording and post-operation analysis and reporting of SMIs and RIs. - 2.3.3 10 States have reported that their ANSPs were using some type of automated safety occurrences recording systems in 2018, one (Bulgaria) more than in 2017.
 Some States have not reported information, but in previous years they reported that no implementation was done, thus it can be assumed that their ANSPs have not implemented these tools yet.
-The figure shows the same implementation level as in 2016.
-Two States (Bulgaria and Ireland) have reported that their ANSPs are testing such a system and implementation will be effective in the next years.
+Ireland has reported that its ANSPs is testing such a system and implementation will be effective in the next years.